"Cuba is like going to a whole other planet."

 Unlike Cuba, we will never be restored to our former glory.
 We are much like those many vintage cars in Havana with patches here and there to keep us together.
 Such is a life well-lived!

-(a special thank you to hubby who contributed many of the photographs for this post and whose patience, devotion, and love, after forty years together, (June 19) continue to sustain me through the ups and downs of life.
-Love you.)
+(a special thank you to hubby who contributed many of the photographs for this post and to JPS for the last photo in this post.)

 Cheers to all of you!